Paul-Berth/parser-invoice/README.md

 # Overview

-- Step 1: The parser clean the HTML;
+- Step 1: The parser cleans the HTML;
-- Step 2: The parser extract the informations from the HTML;
+- Step 2: The parser extracts the informations from the HTML;
 - Step 3: The parser cleans and normalizes the data.

 # Extraction overview